ostdotcom/website-docupony/platform/sdk/docs/getting-started.md

 ![platform-overview](/platform/docs/assets/Platform-Integrations.jpg)

-We provide Server Side SDKs mobile and Wallet SDKs to complete your integration:

-* The OST Platform Server Side SDKs provide your application with various methods for different services like users, tokens, wallet services corresponding to an end-user of your economy.
+We provide Server Side SDKs mobile and Wallet SDKs to complete your integration.
+The OST Platform Server Side SDKs provide your application with various methods for different services like users, tokens, wallet services corresponding to an end-user of your economy.

 Server SDKs are available for  [PHP](/platform/docs/sdk/server-side-sdks/php/), [Ruby](/platform/docs/sdk/server-side-sdks/ruby/), [Java](/platform/docs/sdk/server-side-sdks/java/), [Node.js](/platform/docs/sdk/server-side-sdks/nodejs/).

 **Using OST Platform SDKs provides a number of advantages**
 1. **Simplicity:** The SDKs reduce the complexity of integration by handling multiple authentication scenarios automatically, allowing for a more seamless user experience.